-Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard - Procedure Institution Will Follow: 1.
-Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care 2.
-Institution will assess immediate safety needs of complainant 3.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will provide complainant with referrals to on and off campus mental health providers 6.
-Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties 7.
-Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate 8.
-Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the Evidentiary Standard Sexual assault cases are referred to the Title IX Coordinator and are adjudicated by the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+Incident Being Reported: Procedure Institution Will Follow: Evidentiary Standard Sexual Assault Depending on when reported (immediate vs. delayed report), institution will provide complainant with access to medical care Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written information to complainant on how to preserve evidence Institution will provide complainant with referrals to on and off campus mental health providers Institution will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, "No Contact" directive between both parties Institution will provide a "No trespass" (PNG) directive to accused party if deemed appropriate Institution will provide a copy of the Sexual Misconduct and Civil Rights Grievance and Investigation Procedures to complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Sexual assault cases are referred to the Title IX Coordinator and are adjudicated by the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.
+Stalking Institution will assess immediate safety needs of complainant Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department Institution will provide written instructions on how to apply for Protective Order Institution will provide written information to complainant on how to preserve evidence Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate Stalking cases are referred to the Chief Conduct Officer and adjudicated using the preponderance of the evidence standard.
+If the stalking is sexually based, it may fall under the institution's Sexual Misconduct Procedure and if so, would be referred to the Title IX Coordinator and adjudicated under the institution's Sexual Misconduct and Civil Rights Grievance and Investigation Procedures using the preponderance of the evidence standard.